-I’m a big fan of the winter Olympics.
+I’m a big fan of the Winter Olympics.
 I got hooked as a boy when Franz Klammer made his infamous, gold medal downhill run at the Innsbruck Games, and I’ve been watching ever since.
-I’ve even watched some of the curling competition and ice dancing (yikes).
+I’ve even watched some of the curling and ice dancing (yikes).

 Franz Klammer on the edge of disaster.

 The summer games are fun too, but they don’t have the thrill-factor of the winter games.
 Crews rowing in a straight line just isn’t as exciting to watch as downhill skiing.
 And a diver doing a twisting three-and-a-half into a pool just isn’t as edgy as a guy on skis doing a triple flip with five twists.